RaphaelIsaiah/freeCodeCamp-Journey/Relational Database/Learn SQL by Building a Student Database - Part 2/README.md

 - When using `GROUP BY`, any columns in the `SELECT` area must be included in the `GROUP BY` area.
 Other columns must be used with any of the aggregate functions (`MAX`, `AVG`, `COUNT`, etc).
 - Another option with `GROUP BY` is `HAVING`.
 You can add it at the end like this: `SELECT <column> FROM <table> GROUP BY <column> HAVING <condition>`.
 The condition must be an aggregate function with a test.
 An example to might be to use `HAVING COUNT(*) > 0` to only show what whatever column is grouped that have at least one row.
 - You can rename a column with `AS` like this: `SELECT <column> AS <new_column_name>`.
+- The `majors` and `students` table are linked with the `major_id` foreign key.
+If you want to see the name of a major that a student is taking, you need to `JOIN` the two tables into one.
+Here's an example of how to do that:
+  `SELECT * FROM <table_1> FULL JOIN <table_2> ON <table_1>.<foreign_key_column> = <table_2>.<foreign_key_column>;`
+  `SELECT * FROM students FULL JOIN majors ON students.major_id = majors.major_id;`
+- The `FULL JOIN` you used will include all rows from both tables, whether or not they have a row using that foreign key in the other.
+From there, you could use any of the previous methods to narrow down, group, order, etc. Use a `LEFT JOIN` to join the same two tables in the same way.
+- A `LEFT JOIN` gets all rows from the left table, but only rows from the right table that are linked to from the left one.
+Looking at the data, you can see that every student was returned, but the majors without any students were not.
+- The `RIGHT JOIN` showed all the rows from the right table (`majors`), but only rows from the left table (`students`) if they have a major.
+- The `INNER JOIN` only returned students if they have a major and majors that have a student.
+In other words, it only returned rows if they have a value in the foreign key column (`major_id`) of the opposite table.